We are a family business

 We started our company in 2004 so we could make a home in our most favorite place in the world and earn a humble living doing the job we love the most.
 Living the life of a Cooper Landing fishing guide brought us the deep fulfillment we craved.
 There have been years of living in a tipi, living in a tent, living through winters with no indoor plumbing and poor insulation, and we have never been happier.
 It has been such a joy to put down our family roots on the banks of the Upper Kenai River, raise our daughters on the bounty that the wild land provides, and live a simple, quiet, uniquely Alaskan life.

 We want you to have fun on the Kenai River, too!

 Future of Kenai River Float-n-Fish

 There are a lot of fantastic Kenai River guides that do what we do.
 We are great friends with many of them, and they are all characters!
 The where and what are exactly the same, but our clients choose to fish with us for the who and the why.
 We connect people with what matters most- the experience.

 Professional Fishing Guide

 John is your enthusiastic and smiling guide!
-2020 marks John’s 20th season working his dream job as a Cooper Landing fishing guide, sharing with folks from all over the world the magic of fishing on the Kenai River, right in his own backyard.
+2024 marks John’s 24th season working his dream job as a Cooper Landing fishing guide, sharing with folks from all over the world the magic of fishing on the Upper Kenai River, right in his own backyard.
 You will appreciate his skill, intimate knowledge of the river and the area’s history, ecology, and old-timer folklore, as well as his sense of humor and patience.

 Heather wears many hats and is happy to help you with what you need!
-Heather enjoys sailing, gardening, photography, fishing, adventure travel, long walks on the beach, and sleeping on boats.
+Heather enjoys sailing, adventure travel, long walks on the beach, deep contemplations on nature, visiting with family and friends, and sleeping on boats.
 Legend has it that she could back a trailer through the eye of a needle..